futurice/windows-app-development-best-practices/README.md

 //  source line number: 31
 ```

+### Use HttpClient for your HTTP needs

+Out of the different APIs available, HttpClient is the new one that supports async/await and automatic request decompression.

+### Know the timers

+Ther are different timers for different purposes.
+For example [DispatcherTimer for WinRT](http://msdn.microsoft.com/en-us/library/windows/apps/xaml/windows.ui.xaml.dispatchertimer.aspx), [DispatcherTimer for WP Silverlight](http://msdn.microsoft.com/en-us/library/windows/apps/system.windows.threading.dispatchertimer(v=vs.105).aspx) and [ThreadPoolTimer](http://msdn.microsoft.com/en-us/library/windows/apps/windows.system.threading.threadpooltimer.aspx).

+### #1 thing to know about LinQ

+LinQ creates a query that is re-executed when ever the collection accessed.
+Use ToArray, ToList, etc. extension methods to avoid re-execution when utilizing the collection multiple times.

 ## Windows App Development

 ### Do not hardcode a name for your custom controls (as in set x:Name)